How to Quit Smoking Confidently and Successfully

 Vaping/Electronic Nicotine Delivery Systems (e-Cigarettes)

 Many people are asking about the use of electronic cigarettes, also known as e-cigarettes or “vapes”, as a replacement for conventional cigarettes or as aids in quitting smoking.
 Vaping and electronic cigarettes are battery-operated devices that deliver nicotine and other chemicals to the body through an inhaled vapor or aerosol rather than a combustible gas, as cigarettes do.
 Some people feel that vapes and electronic cigarettes may be safer for their health because they do not “light up” or create combustible gases while using them.
-Currently, there is no clinical research to suggest that vaping and electronic cigarettes are effective in quitting smoking.
-In fact, they may contribute to sustained dependence on nicotine and smoking cigarettes, making it difficult to quit smoking.13-15 Due to increasing national clinical reports of severe respiratory illness and even death directly related to the use of these products, at the time of this publication, federal health authorities and agencies are advising against the use of such products, especially those purchased on the street (bootlegger).
-The long-term safety of electronic cigarettes or vapes is not known and using them is not recommended at this time.16
+Recent research demonstrates a higher quit rate for people who use electronic cigarettes with nicotine than people who use electronic cigarettes without nicotine.13 However, there is no clinical research to suggest that vaping and electronic cigarettes are effective in quitting smoking long-term; in fact, they may have higher addictive potential compared to conventional cigarettes in younger people14 and contribute to relapse and sustained dependence on nicotine products, including the electronic cigarettes and combustible cigarettes, making it difficult to quit smoking.15-17 Furthermore, national health authorities and agencies advise against the use of such products, especially those purchased on the street (bootlegger).
+This is due to increasing national clinical reports of serious respiratory illness known as “e-cigarette or vaping product use-associated lung injury” or EVALI and even death directly related to these products.18 The long-term effectiveness and safety of electronic cigarettes or vapes are not known, and using them is not recommended at this time.

 Individual and Behavioral Counseling and Quitting Smoking